idvorkin/idvorkin.github.io/_posts/2017-02-17-job-hunt-stress.md

 - Negotiate with your current boss for time to work on job hunt.
 - Recall your highest priority is the next job, but you have existing commitments.

-Even when you know about the common stressors, the job hunt is still an emotional roller coaster.
+Even when you know about the stressors, the job hunt is still an emotional roller coaster.
 Expect to have "ups" and "downs".
-Have a support network with whom you can vent, share disappointments and gloat.
+Have a support network with whom you can vent, share disappointments, and gloat.

 Good luck on your next adventure and checkout [HBR's Setting the record strait on switching jobs](https://hbr.org/2015/07/setting-the-record-straight-on-switching-jobs).